nmoskaleva/dfs-trucreds-hackathon-1/submission-guides/design-thinking-artifacts.md

 The instructions herein provide guidance on how a participating hackathon team can get started on the delivery of the requirements for their selected event track.

->NOTE: These instructions are applicable to both event tracks
+>NOTE: These instructions are applicable to both event tracks.
 ## Prerequisite Educational

 The following plenary sessions are recommended before beginning the hackathon.
 Please refer to the [Participant Guide](https://www.notion.so/angelhack/TruCreds-Hack-A-Digital-Trust-Hackathon-7e74d78809fb4a56bb9f898b48007464) for the schedule of sessions.